 But all employees are not automatically members of the union.

-For complete information on union membership and benefits, see the Join the UNW
+For complete information on union membership and benefits, visit the Join the UNW page.

 If you sign a membership application you become a full member of the Union.
 You have the right to: